cover-me/instrDAQ/README.md

 Model=24xx
 Alias=smu1
 ```
 Replace the addresses ([GPIB0::1::INSTR]) with correct ones.
 Run the program.
 The program will try sending `*IDN?` to each address listed here to check whether an instrument is powered on and whether the _Model_ specified in "instrGroup1" is correct.
-A check is passed if there is a response and the response contains the _CheckStr_.
+A check is passed if there is a response and the response contains the _CheckStr_ in file "Model".
 The instrument will then be listed in the front panel of the program.
 If you don't want a check or if the instrument wouldn't response to `*IDN?`, just delete that line (CheckStr=\*\*\*) in "Model".

 _RdCmd_ is the command querying readings.